International Federation for Therapeutic and Counseling Choice: History and advocacy

 The IFTCC is led by Mike Davidson, who describes himself as "ex-homosexual", previously ran the conversion therapy group Core Issues Trust, has practiced conversion therapy on others, and advocates "healing from homosexuality".
-Davidson has been described as a central figure in the conversion therapy movement and co-directs a total of 4 organizations providing or advocating conversion therapy.
+Davidson has been described as a central figure in the conversion therapy movement and co-directs four organizations providing or advocating conversion therapy.
 Davidson has been refused certification for the UK Council of Psychotherapy and the British Psychological Society.

 In October 2018, the IFTCC organized a conference in the UK in defense of conversion therapy.
 Some speakers compared LGBT identities to pedophilia.
 The IFTCC said that doesn't reflect their views and state bans on conversion therapy infringe on personal freedoms.

 Quentin Van Meter, the president of the anti-LGBT group American College of Pediatricians gave a speech titled "The Travesty of the Current State of Transgender Medicine" at the IFTCC in November 2018.
 Van Meter and the American College of Pediatricians, which has been labeled a hate group by the Southern Poverty Law Center, have supported bills banning transgender healthcare for minors.

 In February 2019, Maltese Equality Minister Helena Dalli criticized Matthew Grech for his comments about leaving a "homosexual lifestyle" to follow Jesus.
 The IFTCC filed an official complaint to Malta’s High Commissioner to the UK Joseph Cole describing her criticism as an "unprecedented personal attack" and later hosted the premiere of "Once Gay" in Belfast, a documentary about Grech and "his right to be an ex-gay".
 The IFTCC also called on Malta to repeal a law passed in 2016 banning therapy.
 The law had been unanimously passed by Malta's parliament, which Dalli described as "a good day for human rights."

 In 2019, the IFTCC organized a conference on changing sexual orientation which was aired on Hír TV.
 The conference was held in a secret location, which Hír TV stated was because "the homosexual and gender lobby, as well as the medical organizations controlled by them, will make the conversation impossible".
 Grech was a speaker and stated he converted and realized "the healthiest form of coexistence is a family based on the relationship between a man and a woman."
 Speakers claimed there was no genetic basis for homosexuality, and that it could be caused by sexual trauma, bullying, or distance from a parent of the same gender.

 In October 2019, Davidson represented the UK and Ireland in a press conference held by the Christian fundamentalist group Global Rainbow Crosser Alliance in protest of the International Federation of Human Rights (FIDH) rejecting the alliance’s request to participate in its 40th human rights congress.
 Davidson stated "professional mental health bodies [in the UK and Ireland] refuse to allow people to receive help to change their sexual preferences" and "the International Federation for Therapeutic and Counseling Choice will continue to offer support to those who de-transition from transgendered identities and those who no longer want to be gay".